appaladeepak/backend/README.md

-# Reddit-Clone-Microservices
+#Microservices

-Reddit-clone is a RESTful service with a microservice architecture allowing users to store their user details with authentication, posts, and comments.
+ this is a RESTful service with a microservice architecture allowing users to store their user details with authentication, posts, and comments.

 ## Technologies Used
 <li>